Johan Bolmsjö's GNU Emacs Configuration

 They are downloaded by Emacs when started.

-For local backup purposes it's possible to just archive the whole ~/.emacs.d
+For local backup purposes it's possible to just archive the whole ~/.emacs.d directory.

 It's transferable between machines.